-Failure to Cooperate; Attempt to Manipulate: A Player who fails to cooperate fully in the Testing process as determined by the Medical Advisor or provides a dilute specimen will be treated as having a Positive Test Result.
-In addition, a deliberate effort to substitute or adulterate a specimen; to alter a test result; or to engage in prohibited doping methods4 will be treated as a Positive Test and may subject a Player to additional discipline.
+Failure to Cooperate; Attempt to Manipulate: A Player who provides a dilute specimen will be treated as having a Positive Test Result.
+A player who engages in a deliberate effort to substitute or adulterate a specimen; to alter a test result; or to engage in prohibited doping methods4 may be subject to additional discipline.